 Stay in Ponta Do Sol if you want a destination that is warm year-round, you prefer a quiet, traditional location; you want a slower pace to your vacation.

-Best Place to Stay In Ponto Do Sol:
+Best Place to Stay In Madeira in Ponto Do Sol:

 - Estalagem Da Ponta Do Sol